Dependency Injection

 AddToDynamicCollectionBinding

-The dynamic collection binding is a feature that allows you to create and extend collections during the binding stage.
-This is very useful if you want an injectable collection to be built by multiple installers.
+The dynamic collection binding feature allows you to create and extend collections during the binding stage.
+This is particularly useful when you want an injectable collection to be constructed collaboratively by multiple independent installers.

 using AlchemyBow.Core.IoC;